hendrikp/Plugin_SDK/readme.md

 Installation / Integration
 ==========================
 Extract the files to your Cryengine SDK Folder so that the Code and BinXX/Plugins directory match up.

-Its now possible to have plugins in their own plugin subdirectory (e.g. "C:\ce3.4.0\Bin32\Plugins\Plugin_Sample\Plugin_Sample.dll") to handle plugins with many additional link library dependencies.

 If you have a custom GameDll that doesn't contain the PluginManager yet then you will need to recompile it see C++ Integration.